 Join me as I explore the places, people, and events that make America unique

-Development has nearly erased this key Civil War battle, in which the South’s most famous cavalry commander was mortally wounded.
-The Battle of Yellow Tavern was fought on May 11, 1864 between Union cavalry commanded by Maj.
-Gen. Philip Sheridan and Confederate cavalry commanded by Maj.
+Visit the scene of J.E.B.
+Stuart’s last decisive victory in Virginia before it is erased forever by suburban sprawl.
+The Battle of Buckland Mills was fought on October 19, 1863 between Union cavalry commanded by Brig.
+Gen. Hugh Judson Kilpatrick and Confederate cavalry commanded by Maj.
 Gen. J.E.B.
-Stuart in Henrico County, Virginia during the […]
+Stuart in Fauquier County, Virginia during the […]

 Something went wrong.
 Please refresh the page and/or try again.